 In 2010, GMT was acquired by Inchcape Shipping Services, one of the largest port agencies for commercial vessels.
 The company rebranded to ISS GMT, with Tim still in charge.

 ISS GMT is “always open”.
 How does that work?

-ISS GMT is hosting Triton Networking on the third Wednesday in May (May 17) in the parking lot of its building at 1800 S.E.
-10th Ave. in Ft.
-Lauderdale (33316).
-The folks at Marsh McLennan Insurance will be helping with the event.
+ISS GMT is hosting Triton Networking on the third Wednesday in May (May 16) in the parking lot of its building at 1800 S.E.
+10th Ave. in Fort Lauderdale (33316).
 No RSVPs are required; just bring business cards to network and meet new people.

 For a map, click here.